 What Is the Future of Work?

 The future of work is defined by two major trends that are changing workplaces, workforces, and the nature of work in the 2020s.
-The first trend is the growing adoption of artificial intelligence (AI) and machine learning in the workplace.
+The first trend is the growing adoption of technologies like artificial intelligence (AI), machine learning, and robotics in the workplace.
 And the second is the changing physical distribution of the workforce and the rise in remote employees and gig workers.

-What was considered the future of work has become today’s reality for many companies, as COVID-19 made it necessary to undergo rapid workplace restructuring.
+Many elements of what was considered the future of work have been accelerated and have become today’s reality for many companies, as COVID-19 made it necessary to undergo rapid workplace restructuring.
 But changes in the working world were already well underway long before the pandemic was upon us.
 In the past 10 years, the number of employees working remotely increased by 91% according to a 2019 FlexJobs report.
 The number of gig workers has also been steadily on the rise, expanding by over 15% since 2010 according to a 2020 ADP report.
 The adoption of AI in the workplace has been another growing trend, with a 2020 Deloitte survey reporting that 71% of executives plan to spend more on AI in the coming year.

 Workplace and workforce transformation